KuYaki/gitmodules/README.md

 After what it recursively repeat this action for all the git submodules.

 ## Important notes
-This module doesnt change current work directory, so that if some submodule was assumed to work with its root folder via current work directory it will fail.
+This module doesn't change current work directory, so that if some submodule was assumed to work with its root folder via current work directory it will fail.

 You don't need to call any functions from the 'gitmodules' to make it work and it may call